-O. Reopener Clause
+VI.O.
+Reopener Clause

-1. This General Permit may be modified, revoked and reissued, or terminated for cause due to promulgation of amended regulations, receipt of U.S. EPA guidance concerning regulated activities, judicial decision, or in accordance with 40 Code of Federal Regulations section 122.62, 122.63, 122.64, and 124.5.
+VI.O.1.
+This General Permit may be modified, revoked and reissued, or terminated for cause due to promulgation of amended regulations, receipt of U.S. EPA guidance concerning regulated activities, judicial decision, or in accordance with 40 Code of Federal Regulations §§ 122.62, 122.63, 122.64, and 124.5.

-2. The submittal of a request by the discharger for a General Permit modification, revocation and reissuance, or termination, notification of planned changes, or anticipated non-compliance does not annul any General Permit condition.
+VI.O.2.
+The submittal of a request by the discharger for a General Permit modification, revocation and reissuance, or termination, notification of planned changes, or anticipated non-compliance does not annul any General Permit condition.

-3 This General Permit shall be modified or revoked and reissued to conform if any applicable toxic effluent standard or prohibition (including any schedule of compliance specified in such effluent standard or prohibition) promulgated under Clean Water Act Section 307(a) for a toxic pollutant which is present in the discharge and the standard or prohibition is more stringent than any pollutant limitation in this General Permit.
+VI.O.3 This General Permit shall be modified or revoked and reissued to conform if any applicable toxic effluent standard or prohibition (including any schedule of compliance specified in such effluent standard or prohibition) promulgated under Clean Water Act §307(a) for a toxic pollutant which is present in the discharge and the standard or prohibition is more stringent than any pollutant limitation in this General Permit.
 The Water Boards shall provide the public and dischargers notice of the action.

-P. Penalties for Violations of General Permit Conditions
+VI.P.
+Penalties for Violations of General Permit Conditions

-1. Clean Water Act section 309 provides significant penalties for any person who violates a permit condition implementing Clean Water Action section 301, 302, 306, 307, 308, 318, or 405 or any permit condition or limitation implementing any such section in a permit issued under Section 402.
-Any person who violates any permit condition of this General Permit is subject to a civil penalty not to exceed $37,500 per calendar day of such violation, as well as any other appropriate sanction provided by Section 309 of the Clean Water Act.
+VI.P.1.
+Clean Water Act § 309 provides significant penalties for any person who violates a permit condition implementing Clean Water Action §§ 301, 302, 306, 307, 308, 318, or 405 or any permit condition or limitation implementing any such section in a permit issued under § 402.
+Any person who violates any permit condition of this General Permit is subject to a civil penalty not to exceed $37,500 per calendar day of such violation, as well as any other appropriate sanction provided by §309 of the Clean Water Act.

-2. Clean Water Act section 309(c)(4) provides that any person who knowingly makes any false material statement, representation, or certification in any record or other document submitted or required to be maintained by this General Permit, including reports of compliance or non-compliance shall upon conviction, be punished by a fine of not more than $10,000 or by imprisonment for not more than two years or both.
+VI.P.2.
+Clean Water Act § 309(c)(4) provides that any person who knowingly makes any false material statement, representation, or certification in any record or other document submitted or required to be maintained by this General Permit, including reports of compliance or non-compliance shall upon conviction, be punished by a fine of not more than $10,000 or by imprisonment for not more than two years or both.

-3. The Porter-Cologne Water Quality Control Act provides specific administrative, civil and criminal penalties, which in some cases are greater than those under the Clean Water Act.
+VI.P.3.
+The Porter-Cologne Water Quality Control Act provides specific administrative, civil, and criminal penalties, which in some cases are greater than those under the Clean Water Act.

-Q. Water Quality Based Corrective Actions
+VI.Q.
+Water Quality Based Corrective Actions

-1. By the end of each reporting year, if the discharger’s construction stormwater and/or non-stormwater discharges contain pollutants that are in violation of Receiving Water Limitations (Section IV.D) or in the event that a Responsible Discharger’s discharge exceeds an applicable numeric effluent limitation (NEL) in Attachment H, the Discharger shall:
+VI.Q.1.
+By the end of each reporting year, if the discharger’s construction stormwater and/or non-stormwater discharges contain pollutants that are in violation of Receiving Water Limitations (Section IV.D) or in the event that a Responsible Discharger’s discharge exceeds an applicable numeric effluent limitation in Attachment H, the discharger shall:

 Conduct a site assessment to identify pollutant source(s) within the site that are associated with construction activity and whether the BMPs described in the SWPPP have been properly implemented;